 The Food Allergen Labeling and Consumer Protection Act (FALCPA) requires U.S. packaged food items to state clearly on the label if they contain tree nuts.
 FALCPA requires that the specific nut be identified on the label, such as almonds.
 Some people with a tree nut allergy need to stay away from all tree nuts (listed below).
 Other people may be able to eat some tree nuts, but not others.
 Talk with your child's healthcare provider about the right decision for your child.

-Some food makers voluntarily include labels that say "may contain tree nuts" or "may be made in a facility where tree nuts are processed."
-Again, some people who are allergic to one tree nut aren't allergic to all tree nuts.
-Check with your child's healthcare provider to see if your child should stay away from all tree nuts.
+Some food makers voluntarily include precautionary labels that state, "may contain tree nuts" or "may be made in a facility where tree nuts are processed."
+These labels can be confusing and are not regulated by the FDA.
+Check with your child's healthcare provider to see if your child should stay away from foods with these labels.

 The lists below may not contain all products with tree nuts.
 But they can help guide your decisions.
-It is important to always read all food labels.
+It's important to always read all food labels.